smithajo/GCP/README.md

  <img src="https://render.githubusercontent.com/render/math?math=\uparrow">
  <p>Compute engine</p>
 </div>

+  Using folders requires there to be an organization node to be present at the top of the hierarchy.

 # Identify and Access Management
  Control access to resource following the principal of least privilages while assigning resources to roles.